fightbulc/simplon_payment/README.md

 ```

 If no exception occurs the checkout went through and we received some money.
 All what is left to conclude a PayPal checkout is to save the response data to a DB so that we have a persistent access.

+### Sandbox mode

+Note that in sandbox mode the only currency accepted is ```USD```.
+If you checkout by using another one PayPal will throw exceptions and you will never be able to finalise your test bookings.

 ## Skrill